lxli0/KMS/README.md

 5. An efficient (the time complexity is O(n*logn)) Matlab code for calculating the b-value of a given magnitude sequence based on the improved KMS method.
 The script is based on the Divide & Conquer (DC) strategy (Lan et al., 2015). --KMS_Improved_DC_algorithm.m

 For estimating the b-value using the KMS method, please refer to:
 1. Linxuan Li, Gang Luo, and Mian Liu (2023).
 The K–M slope: a potential supplement for b-value.
-Seismological Research Letters 94, 1892-1899. doi: 10.1785/0220220268
+Seismological Research Letters 94, 1892-1899. doi: 10.1785/0220220268.
-2. Linxuan Li and Gang Luo (submitted).
+2. Linxuan Li and Gang Luo (in revision).
 Can we obtain reliable seismic b-values for real-time catalogs?

 Other references:
 1. Lucas Lacasa, Bartolo Luque, Fernando Ballesteros, Jordi Luque, and Juan Carlos Nuño (2008).
 From time series to complex networks: The visibility graph.
-Proceedings of the National Academy of Sciences 105(13), 4972-4975. doi: 10.1073/pnas.0709247105
+Proceedings of the National Academy of Sciences 105(13), 4972-4975. doi: 10.1073/pnas.0709247105.
 2. Luciano Telesca, Michele Lovallo, Alejandro Ramirez-Rojas, and Leticia Flores-Marquez (2013).
 Investigating the time dynamics of seismicity by using the visibility graph approach: Application to seismicity of Mexican subduction zone.
 Physica A: Statistical Mechanics and its Applications 392(23), 6571-6577. doi: 10.1016/j.physa.2013.08.078.
 3. Xin Lan, Hongming Mo, Shiyu Chen, Qi Liu, and Yong Deng (2015).
 Fast transformation from time series to visibility graphs.
 Chaos: An Interdisciplinary Journal of Nonlinear Science.
-25:083105. doi: 10.1063/1.4927835
+25:083105. doi: 10.1063/1.4927835.

 Contact: Linxuan Li.  lli7@caltech.edu or lucas.linxuan.li@gmail.com